Skin Cancer Screening

 What happens during a skin cancer screening?

-The screening with take around 10-15 minutes or longer depending if the provider sees any unusual lesions.
+The screening with take around 10-15 minutes or longer, depending on whether or not the provider sees any unusual lesions.
 You will wear a medical gown and the provider will then inspect the skin including the scalp, hands, and feet.
 The provider will be looking for moles that show signs of cancer such as:

-- Punch biopsy.
-After a local anesthetic is injected, a small, sharp tool that looks like a cookie cutter (punch) is placed over the lesion, pushed down, and slowly rotated to remove a circular piece of skin.
-The skin sample is lifted up with a tool called a forceps or a needle and is cut from the tissue below.
+After a local anesthetic is injected, a small, sharp tool that looks like a cookie cutter called a “punch” is placed over the lesion, pushed down, and slowly rotated to remove a circular piece of skin.
+The skin sample is lifted up with a tool called a “forceps” or a needle and is cut from the tissue below.
 Stitches may not be needed for a small skin sample.
 If a large skin sample is taken, one or two stitches may be needed.
 Pressure is applied to the site until the bleeding stops.
 The wound is then covered with a bandage or sterile dressing.

 After a local anesthetic is injected, the entire lesion is removed with a scalpel.
 Stitches are used to close the wound.
 Pressure is applied to the site until the bleeding stops.
 The wound is then covered with a bandage or sterile dressing.
 If the excision is large, a skin graft may be needed.

 This procedure involves removing a skin cancer one layer at a time and examining these layers under a microscope immediately after they are removed.
 This procedure allows for a close examination of each layer of skin to detect cancer cells.